KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

 ## Visualising the result of simulation

 The results generated by applying the a constant bias in the previous session can be visualised using Aquarius's Visualiser.
-Open the Visualiser from the maub menu using **Open Results Visualiser** button.
+Open the Visualiser from the main menu using **Open Results Visualiser** button.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image35.png"/>
 </p>